GSA-TTS/FAC-transition-site/src/resources/audit-submission.md

 ---
 layout: resources_page.njk
-title: FAC Audit submission resources
+title: Audit submission resources
 header: Audit submission resources
-description: We will put some copy here saying what this page is and how to use it.
-We will put some copy here saying what this page is and how to use it.
-We will put some copy here saying what this page is and how to use it.
+description: We’re here to help make your audit submission as easy as possible.
+Use our submission resources to complete the process.
 collectionName: resources, submission
 meta:
-  name: FAC Audit submission resources
+  name: Audit submission resources
-  description: Some content for describing this page.
+  description: Tools and resources for successfully submiting your single audit package to the Federal Audit Clearinghouse.
 ---